FeatureProbe/FeatureProbe/docs/docs/how-to/deploy/deployment-all-in-one.md

 **Setps：**

-1. Make sure you have [`git`](https://git-scm.com/) and [`docker`](https://www.docker.com/) installed. 。
+1. Make sure you have [`git`](https://git-scm.com/) and [`docker`](https://www.docker.com/) installed.

-2. Clone the repository to your server and boot up the services.
-Change the ports defined in docker-compose.yml as needed

-3. For users in Mainland China, please refer to [configure mirror](https://github.com/FeatureProbe/FeatureProbe/blob/main/DOCKER_HUB.md) to speed up your download.
+2. For users in Mainland China, please refer to [configure mirror](https://github.com/FeatureProbe/FeatureProbe/blob/main/DOCKER_HUB.md) to speed up your download.
+3. Clone the repository to your server and boot up the services
    ```shell
    git clone https://gitee.com/featureprobe/FeatureProbe.git
    cd FeatureProbe
    docker compose up
    ```

-4. Go to UI/Portal at `localhost:4009` and use the default credentials to log in.
+4. Go to UI/Portal at `http://localhost:4009` and use the default credentials to log in.

-5. Remember to update the admin password after your first time login：

    - username: `admin`
    - password: `Pass1234`